monologue is a short piece of writing, often a poem, spoken by a persona who is

 and published them in a best-selling book.
 He never lived to see their

 performance as a successful play—his book was not adapted for the stage until after his

 Many of my favorite dramatic monologues are by African American poets.
-Black American writers have kept the form vital for many decades.
-There are so many terrific dramatic monologues in this vein, spanning the last century: Paul Laurence Dunbar’s “The Party,” Langston Hughes’s “Mother to Son,” Gwendolyn Brooks’s “The Pool Players,” June Jordan’s “From The Talking Back of Miss Valentine Jones” and “Unemployment Monologue,” Ntozake Shange’s play for colored girls… (written entirely in dramatic monologues), and Sekou Sundiata’s “Space” from his play The Circle Unbroken Is a Hard Bop.
+Black American writers kept the form vital for many decades, while White American writers were absorbed in autobiographical confessional poetry.
+There are so many terrific dramatic monologues by African American poets, spanning the last century: Paul Laurence Dunbar’s “The Party,” Langston Hughes’s “Mother to Son,” Gwendolyn Brooks’s “The Pool Players,” June Jordan’s “From The Talking Back of Miss Valentine Jones” and “Unemployment Monologue,” Ntozake Shange’s play for colored girls… (written entirely in dramatic monologues), and Sekou Sundiata’s “Space” from his play The Circle Unbroken Is a Hard Bop.
 If you visit the website of Robert Pinsky's Favorite Poem Project, you can hear a wonderful reading of Dunbar's "The Party."

 The Academy Award-winning actress Alfre Woodard recites a dramatic monologue from for colored girls… in this video from the original PBS version of Ntozake's Shange's play.
 This video has another fantastic monologue from Shange's now classic play, starting about the 6:00 mark.